colliwhopper/python3-projects/README.md

 # python3-projects

+**Average Height Calculator** - Calculates average heights.
+Or average of any other number for that matter...

 **BMI Calculator** - Simple python3 script to calculate BMI to x2 decimal places.

 **BMI Calculator (Improved)** - Calculates BMI and outputs BMI and summary.